 - Behavioral questions

 - Outside-of-the-box questions

 4. Extend offer

-The final step in the hiring process is to extend an employment offer to the candidate(s) you think are right for the job.
+The final step in the hiring process is to extend an employment offer to the candidate(s) you think is right for the job.
 Attach an employment contract to your offer to protect both you and the potential employee.
 A contract should include the job description, the salary or hourly wage (including any benefits), and the terms of employment.

-When both parties sign the contract, you've got a new retail associate!
+When both parties sign the contract, you've got a new retail associate.

 Future of the retail associate

 The retail landscape is constantly changing.
 With ecommerce set to account for 23% of all retail sales by 2027 and social commerce taking off globally, the retail store and by proxy retail associates have had to evolve to keep up with technology and consumer habits.

 Here are the main trends for which you can train your retail associates and offer customers something new.